Best New Restaurant (open less than 2 years)

-Five Guys empire is far removed from its first shop in Arlington, Va.
+The Five Guys empire is far removed from its first shop in Arlington, Va.
 With more than 1,000 locations in 40 states, the gimmick of allowing customers to custom-order a burger has cemented its place in the burger biz.
-As of last fall, Five Guys stands as the country's fastest growing-chain, with five stores opening per week.
+As of last fall, Five Guys stands as the country’s fastest-growing chain, with five stores opening per week.

 56 E. Cross St., Ypsilanti; 734-483-5230; sidetrackbarandgrill.com

 In Ypsi’s historic Depot Town district, Sidetrack has been serving delicious grub for over 150 years.
 The “FamousBurger” cracked GQ’s “20 Hamburgers You Must Eat Before You Die” list in 2006, with its secretly blended meat on a small, soft and grilled sesame bun.
 Sidetrack sits so close to the Amtrak line that passing trains rattle the foundation.